Ultraplot/ultraplot/docs/configuration.rst

 * The ``suptitle``, ``leftlabel``, ``toplabel``, ``rightlabel``, and ``bottomlabel`` categories control the figure titles and subplot row and column labels.
-* The ``formatter`` category supersedes matplotlib's ``axes.formatter`` and includes settings that control the `~ultraplot.ticker.AutoFormatter` behavior.
+* The ``formatter`` category supersedes matplotlib's ``axes.formatter`` and includes settings that control the :class:`~ultraplot.ticker.AutoFormatter` behavior.
-* The ``cmap`` category supersedes matplotlib's ``image`` and includes settings relevant to colormaps and the `~ultraplot.colors.DiscreteNorm` normalizer.
+* The ``cmap`` category supersedes matplotlib's ``image`` and includes settings relevant to colormaps and the :class:`~ultraplot.colors.DiscreteNorm` normalizer.
 * The ``tick`` category supersedes matplotlib's ``xtick`` and ``ytick`` to simultaneously control *x* and *y* axis tick and tick label settings.
-* The matplotlib ``grid`` category includes new settings that control the meridian and parallel gridlines and gridline labels managed by `~ultraplot.axes.GeoAxes`.
+* The matplotlib ``grid`` category includes new settings that control the meridian and parallel gridlines and gridline labels managed by :class:`~ultraplot.axes.GeoAxes`.
 * The ``gridminor`` category optionally controls minor gridlines separately from major gridlines.
-* The ``land``, ``ocean``, ``rivers``, ``lakes``, ``borders``, and ``innerborders`` categories control geographic content managed by `~ultraplot.axes.GeoAxes`.
+* The ``land``, ``ocean``, ``rivers``, ``lakes``, ``borders``, and ``innerborders`` categories control geographic content managed by :class:`~ultraplot.axes.GeoAxes`.

 .. _ug_rcmeta: